FACTBOX-Companies change names, businesses to ride the crypto wave

 Marathon Patent Group Inc:

-Shares in the intellectual property licensing and management company have zoomed after announcing a deal for cryptocurrencies miner Global Bit Ventures Inc.
+Shares in the intellectual property licensing and management company have zoomed after announcing a deal to buy cryptocurrencies miner Global Bit Ventures Inc.

 Market cap as of Oct.
 11: $17.8 mln